thelv/delphi7_bluetooth_lib/README.md

 Put both files into your project dir, then call Bluetooth.start function.

-Project was made as port from C++ of official Microsoft bluetooth example https://code.msdn.microsoft.com/windowsdesktop/Bluetooth-Connection-e3263296
+Project was made as a port from C++ of official Microsoft bluetooth example https://code.msdn.microsoft.com/windowsdesktop/Bluetooth-Connection-e3263296
 You can continue porting functions you need from this.